ArthurVal/tiago_lfc/README.md

 > Use `-s` (`ros2 launch tiago_sim tiago_sim.launch.py -s`) to access the full
 > list of arguments

-* Generics launch files (i.e. doesn't depends on Tiago at all):
+* Generic launch files (doesn't depends on Tiago at all):

 | **Launch file**                              | **Description**                                                                              |
 |----------------------------------------------|----------------------------------------------------------------------------------------------|